 What is ciprofloxacin?

-Ciprofloxacin (Cipro®) is an antibiotic used to treat a variety of bacterial infections.
+Ciprofloxacin (Cipro®) is an antibiotic that has been used to treat a variety of bacterial infections.
 It is part of a group of antibiotics called quinolones or fluoroquinolones.

 I take ciprofloxacin.
 Can it make it harder for me to get pregnant?